rlister/docker_registry_simple/README.md

-This is a ludicrously simple cookbook to get [docker-registry](https://github.com/dotcloud/docker-registry) running on something that looks like ubuntu.
+This is a ludicrously simple cookbook to get [docker-registry](https://github.com/dotcloud/docker-registry) running on something that looks vaguely like ubuntu.

 You are on your own for nginx setup and redis (for LRU cache), but that's ok, you probably have cookbooks for those already.